Benzene Exposure | Benzene Lawyer

 And finally, protective clothing and equipment is the most basic preventive measure.
 This safety measure requires employees handling toxic materials to wear something to limit exposure.
 Examples include eyewear, gloves, respiratory protection or chemical protective clothing.

-If your employer failed to implement safety measures to protect you from maritime toxic chemical exposure, contact The Carlson Law Firm to speak with a qualified offshore cancer lawyer.
+If your employer failed to implement safety measures to protect you from maritime toxic chemical exposure, contact The Carlson Law Firm ASAP.

 Limiting Benzene Exposure in the Home